Global Health Cluster

 Fun Fact: Originally hailing from Athens, Greece, Emmanuel (for better or worse) embodies the Greek stereotype – excessively loud and friendly, and obsessed with Greek food when it is available.

-Occupation: Politics and International Studies student at the University of Warwick
+Occupation: Third-year Economics, Politics, and International Studies student at the University of Warwick

 Occupation: Genomic Medicine Masters student at Imperial College London